Strategically Preparing Environmental Engineering for GATE Civil Engineering

 This is more of a theoretical topic covering aeration, softening (chemical requirements, Zeolite process, remember chemical equation & note in formula sheet), desalination of water (reverse osmosis, electrodialysis, distillation), fluoridation & defluoridation (Nalgonda method), color removal.

 8. DISTRIBUTION SYSTEMS (1 DAY)

 An in-depth study is not required for this topic.
-Type of water distribution system (gravity, pumping, combined, their advantages/disadvantages), storage capacity of reservoir, layouts of water distribution, types of valves.
+Type of water distribution system (gravity, pumping, combined, their advantages/disadvantages), the storage capacity of the reservoir, layouts of water distribution, types of valves.